MSTecs/Azure-DevDays/Module 2/Lab-2.md

 ```
 ssh-keygen -t rsa -b 2048
 ```
-2. The terminal request the following values
+2. The terminal requests the following values
 ```
  + Enter file in which to save the key (/home/demo/.ssh/id_rsa): Press enter to accept the default location
  + Enter passphrase (empty for no passphrase): Pa55word234234